plasmodic/ecto/doc/source/index.rst

             params.declare<std::string>("str", "str is a standard string.", "default");
         }

     * Python is used as the plugin architecture of ecto.
       Exposing your modules to python is dead simple.
       The use of boost::python means that the python bindings for your data types are an optional powerful tool.

     .. code-block:: c++

-        BOOST_PYTHON_MODULE(hello_ecto)
+	ECTO_MODULE(hello_ecto)
         {
           ecto::wrap<Printer>("Printer", "Prints a string input to standard output.");
           ecto::wrap<Reader>("Reader", "Reads input from standard input.");
         }

-    * ecto forces your modules to be somewhat self documenting, and allows full introspection from python and c++, including type names, docstrings and variable names.
+    * ecto forces your cells to be self documenting, and allows full introspection from python and c++, including type names, docstrings and variable names.
     * The plasm (DAG) executes in compiled code.
     * Python is used for declaring the processing graph, or as its known to ecto, the *plasm*.

 	.. code-block:: python